-2021 Harvard Medical School Workshop on Research Methods in Supportive Oncology This NCI-funded intensive 6-day workshop will provide an overview of fundamental methods, such as study designs, qualitative and survey methods, and approaches to data analysis in supportive oncology research.
+2021 Harvard Medical School Workshop on Research Methods in Supportive Oncology This NCI-funded intensive 6-day workshop will provide an overview of fundamental methods in supportive oncology research (psychosocial oncology, palliative care, symptom management, and survivorship).
 Over the course of the workshop, participants will write a complete study protocol under the direct mentorship of expert faculty in the field of supportive oncology.
-Participants will continue to receive assistance after the workshop from their workshop mentors to help in the implementation of their studies at their home institutions.
 Essential workshop topics include: creation of conceptual models, supportive care clinical trials, development of psychosocial interventions, decision